MicroEJ/docs/SDK6UserGuide/limitations.rst

 The SDK 6 covers all the SDK 5 features, except:

-- Build of Offline Repositories.
+- Build of Add-On Processors.
 - Launch of some MicroEJ tools, such as the Kernel Metadata Generator.

 If you need these features, you have to use :ref:`the SDK 5 <sdk_user_guide>`.